Causal progress with imperfect placebo treatments and outcomes: Discussion

-Returning to the broader setting of placebo treatments and outcomes, beyond the DID connection, efforts to employ placebos to gain causal leverage are not new. \cite{Lipsitch2010} provide an early discussion of the potential of using placebo treatments and outcomes. \cite{Arnold2016a} and \cite{Arnold2016b} discuss the potential to use placebos to address sample selection and measurement bias as well as bias in randomized experiments. \cite{Shi2020} review many established procedures and recent developments in this growing literature.
-An important recent area of research has been dubbed ``proximal'' causal inference (see \citealp{Tchetgen2020} for an introduction).
-This line of work leverages ``double-negative control designs'' \citep{Shi2020} in which both a placebo outcome and a placebo treatment are present.
-Under certain assumptions and conditions, papers such as \cite{Miao2018,Miao2020} and \cite{Mastouri2021} show non-parametric identification using both of these placebos.
-While this work is very promising, it requires two placebos, certain null effect assumptions (i.e., ``perfect'' placebos), and regularity conditions.\footnote{In Appendix \ref{dp_mult_z}, we show a similar point identification result for regression when both a ``perfect'' placebo treatment and a ``perfect'' placebo outcome are available.
-We also relax the ``double placebo'' setting to allow for imperfect placebos.} Most critically, it requires a ``bridge function'' assumption, which is tantamount to an equiconfounding assumption on a transformation of the placebo variable.
-Also notable in this direction is recent work \citep{Tchetgen2023_single} in the single-placebo case.
-While a potentially valuable approach, it applies under different causal structures than those studied here.
-Specifically, it applies where the outcome variable and placebo are associated only due to the effect of the treatment.
+Efforts to employ placebos to gain causal leverage are not new. \cite{Lipsitch2010} provide an early discussion of the potential of using placebo treatments and outcomes. \cite{Arnold2016} and \cite{Arnold2016b} discuss the potential to use placebos to address sample selection and measurement bias as well as bias in randomized experiments. \cite{Shi2020} review many established procedures and recent developments in this growing literature.
+An important related area of research is the proximal causal inference framework (see \citealp{Tchetgen2020} for an introduction).
+This line of work (initially) leverages ``double-negative control designs'' \citep{Shi2020} in which both a placebo outcome and a placebo treatment are required.
+Under certain assumptions and conditions, papers such as \cite{Miao2018,Miao2020} and \cite{Mastouri2021} show non-parametric identification results when both of these placebos are available.\footnote{In Appendix \ref{double_placebos}, we show a similar point identification result for regression when both a ``perfect'' placebo treatment and a ``perfect'' placebo outcome are available.
+We also relax the ``double placebo'' setting to allow for imperfect placebos.} Most critically, these assumptions include both ``perfect placebo'' type assumptions, and the use of a ``bridge function'' assumption, which is tantamount to an equiconfounding assumption on a transformation of the placebo variable.
+Also notable is recent work \citep{Tchetgen2023_single} in the single-placebo setting.
+One difference between that work and ours lies in the causal structures to which it can be applied.
+Specifically, that approach applies where the outcome variable and placebo are associated only due to the effect of the treatment.
 This rules out cases where the placebo and true outcome share a common cause confounder, as well as all other DAGs in Tables~\ref{taxonomy_table1} and ~\ref{taxonomy_table2}.
 It would, however, be a good fit in contexts akin to classical measurement error, such as when the placebo is a descendant of the outcome and not of any confounding variables.